p-christ/nn_builder/README.md

 ![Image](https://travis-ci.org/p-christ/nn_builder.svg?branch=master) [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

 **nn_builder creates neural networks in 1 line**.
-It makes it easier for you to create neural networks and quickly experiment with different architectures.
+It saves you time by removing the need for boilerplate code when making neural networks.
+It is also well tested so you know you aren't making mistakes when creating a network this way.

+### Install

 `pip install nn_builder`

+### Example

-On the left is the large amount of code you would need to write to create a PyTorch neural network equivalent to the only one line of code on the right using nn_builder:
+On the left is the large amount of code you would need to write to create a PyTorch neural network equivalent to the network created in only one line of code on the right using nn_builder:

 ![Screenshot](miscellaneous/material_for_readme/more_complicated_use_case.png)

-## Usage
+### Usage

+Types of network supported so far: PyTorch NN and PyTorch CNN.
+Soon we will add PyTorch RNN and Tensorflow networks.

-### 1. PyTorch NN Module
+#### 1. PyTorch NN Module

 The PyTorch NN module lets you build feedforward (rather than CNNs or RNNs) PyTorch neural networks in one line.